Writing and Reference Guide

 • District 4-H Volunteer Leaders' Association

-• District 4-H VLA
+• district 4-H VLA

-• When context is already clear: District VLA
+• When context is already clear: district VLA

 All district abbreviations, including "WD4-HVLA" should always appear without spaces between any letters.